-Rabies is a preventable disease
+Rabies is a Preventable Disease

 Rabies vaccination has dramatically decreased the incidence and diagnosis of rabies in many countries, including the United States.
 Duration of immunity – the amount of time an animal is protected from a disease after vaccination – for rabies vaccines is at least three years.
 Young animals require more than one injection for full immunity.

 Because of the public health concerns associated with rabies infection, rabies vaccination schedules are legislated based on the incidence of rabies in a given area.
 Reactions to the rabies vaccine tend to be minor, such as pain at injection site and mild fever, and are infrequent.
-Data from the United Kingdom showed only 0.61 reactions per 10,000 doses in the cat, and mere 0.21 reactions per 10,000 in dogs.
+Data from the United Kingdom showed only 0.61 reactions per 10,000 doses in cats and 0.21 reactions per 10,000 in dogs.

 A potential serious complication from vaccination is the development of an injection site sarcoma, a malignant tumor that can arise at any subcutaneous (under the skin) injection site.
 These tumors are more common in cats than dogs, and the reported incidence is one to four cases per 10,000 cats.
-However, since domestic cats in the United States have a higher incidence rate of rabies than dogs, the risk of rabies vaccination usually outweighs the risk of cancer.
+However, since domestic cats in the United States have a higher incidence rate of rabies than dogs, the risk of rabies vaccination far outweighs the risk of cancer.
 Your veterinarian can help guide you on the best decision for your cat.

 The National Association of State Public Health Veterinarians recommends that unvaccinated dogs and cats exposed to a rabid animal are either quarantined for six months, or immediately euthanized.
-Dogs and cats that are current on rabies vaccination and are potentially exposed should see a veterinarian for wound care and booster vaccination.
+Dogs and cats current on rabies vaccination and potentially exposed should see a veterinarian for wound care and booster vaccination.
 These pets can stay with their owners but must be observed for 45 days.
-The process is more difficult in pets that have received vaccination in the past but are not current, and can vary from patient to patient.
+The process is more difficult in pets that have received vaccination in the past but are not current and can vary from patient to patient.

-Morris Animal Foundation and rabies research
+Morris Animal Foundation and Rabies Research

 World Rabies Day is September 28